Ram V: Career

-Ram V began his comics writing career in 2016 by self-publishing Black Mumba, which featured art by Devmalya Pramanik, Kishore Mohan, Rosh and Aditya Bidikar, through Kickstarter.
+Ram V began his comics writing career in 2012 with the Indian comic series Aghori, published by Holy Cow Entertainment.
+The series debuted at the inaugural Comic Con Bengaluru in September 2012.
+Ram V served as the lead writer for the original 13-issue run of the series, spanning the 'Origins' and 'Bloodlines' arcs from 2012 to 2016.
+He subsequently wrote the first three issues of the sequel series Age of Immortals (2016–2017) before moving to international projects.
+In 2016 he self-published Black Mumba, which featured art by Devmalya Pramanik, Kishore Mohan, Rosh and Aditya Bidikar, through Kickstarter.
 He then went on to publish Grafity's Wall at Unbound in 2018, which went on to be picked up and published by Dark Horse Comics in 2020.
 These were followed by These Savage Shores (Vault) in 2019 and Blue in Green (Image) in 2020.
 In 2021, he reunited with Blue in Green artist Anand RK for a new series for Vault Comics, Radio Apocalypse.
 In 2022, he was nominated for an Eisner and Harvey Award for The Many Deaths of Laila Starr, a Boom!
 Studios comic he did with Filipe Andrade.
 In 2024, V and Andrade reunited to make another comic, Rare Flavours, for Boom!, which was then nominated for a Ringo Award.

 In 2018, he wrote his first story for DC Comics in Batman Secret Files #1, "The Nature of Fear."
 In 2020, it was announced that he and Mike Perkins were going to be doing a new Swamp Thing series, involving a new protagonist named Levi Kamei.
 Then, V and artist Fernando Blanco took over as the creative team for Catwoman at issue #25.